Is it possible to save money in college, still get good grades, and have some fun?

 - dates for social activities that need money (parties, movies, etc.)

 - upcoming expenses related to school (textbooks, courses, etc.)

 This is my favorite trick to save money in college!

 I tried to find and use them whenever I could.

-Many websites provide discount codes for different deals that are tied to online applications or browser extensions.
+Many websites provide discount codes for deals tied to online applications or browser extensions.